 If you have existing Parenting Orders and you want to move, but the other parent won’t consent, you must apply to the Court to have your Parenting Orders amended.
 You must do this before you move.
 If you don’t, the other parent may apply for a Recovery Order.
 This may require the children to return to their original town until the Court has considered whether moving is in their best interests.

 As a starting point, you need to discuss the situation with your former partner.
 Once you know how they feel about the proposal, you may need legal advice to work out what to do next.
-Get in touch with us to make an appointment, or contact Victoria Legal Aid or a private lawyer.

 Even during the challenges of the COVID-19 pandemic, parents are expected to cooperate to allow children to spend meaningful time with each parent.